uspgamedev/boomscience/README.md

 5. Submit a pull request :D
 ## History
 This project was created on February 2016.
 A prototype was made on its first semester; the main development started on the second semester.
-On March 25th, 2017, a demo was released.
+A demo was released on March 24th, 2017.
 ## Credits
 ### Programming
 * Victor Domiciano Mendonça